9 Fruits That May Help Combat Constipation

-- Oranges provide the body with a good amount of fibre, which improves intestinal transit and reduces constipation.
+- Oranges provide the body with a good amount of fiber, which improves intestinal transit and helps reduce constipation.

-- As well as this, because it contains citric acid, this fruit has a purifying function, facilitating the digestion of food and stimulating the good performance of the pancreas and liver.
+- Furthermore, because it contains citric acid, this fruit has a purifying function, facilitating the digestion of food and stimulating the good performance of the pancreas and liver.

-Papaya nutrients are useful for relieving constipation.
+Papaya nutrients may be useful for relieving constipation.
 Papaya is about 90% water.
 This makes it an excellent diuretic and an easy way to combat constipation.

-- It also contains high amounts of vitamin C. So, it provides natural defences for the body and eliminating free radicals with its anti-oxidant effect.
+- It also contains high amounts of vitamin C. Therefore, it provides natural defenses for the body and it helps eliminate free radicals with its anti-oxidant effect.

-- Sure, it’s not the fruit with most fibre.
-But, it gives the body enough to improve intestinal transit and prevent colon cancer.
+- Sure, it’s not the fruit with most fiber.
+But, it gives the body enough to improve intestinal transit and maybe even help prevent colon cancer.

 We recommend that you eat this fruit including the peel.
-Basically, the peel contains fibre and is an excellent anti-oxidant.
+Basically, the peel contains fiber and it’s an excellent anti-oxidant.

-- It helps lower cholesterol.
+- It helps lower cholesterol levels.
 And, it reduces the risk of cardiovascular diseases because of its quercetin content.

-- For clear intestines and a healthy body you should ingest three or four apples a day.
-Be sure to consume it less than an hour before each meal.
+- For clear intestines and a healthy body, you should eat three or four apples a day.
+Be sure to eat it less than an hour before each meal.

 Melons are rich in minerals such as potassium, magnesium, calcium zinc, iron, and phosphorus.
-And, melon is a fruit that we shouldn’t leave out of our daily diet.
+Because of this, melon is a fruit that we shouldn’t leave out of our daily diet.